-But what does this actually mean?
+But what does this actually mean and what sort of facilities does it cover?
 The Act does not specify exactly what type of facilities might be considered "adequate".
-However, practical guidance on how to comply with Section 21(2)(d)is provided in two Compliance Codes (which in September 2008 replaced the old Code of Practice):
+However, practical guidance on how to comply with Section 21(2)(d)is provided in two Compliance Codes (which in September 2008 replaced the old Codes of Practice):

 - Workplace amenities and work environment Compliance Code, and

 - First aid in the workplace Compliance Code.

 The relevant sections of the Code are Sections 54 - 62 for Hand Washing; Sections 80 - 84 for Personal Storage; Sections 85 - 93 for Change Rooms; and Sections 94 - 102 for Shower Facilities.
 There is also a separate section in the Code covering amenities and facilities for special workplaces such as remote workplaces.

 Hand washing facilities

 - The employer should provide hand washing facilities for workers to clean their hands, and accessible at all times to the work areas, the dining room or eating areas and the toilets.
 There should be a minimum of one hand washing basin, with hot and cold or mixed taps, for each 30 workers (or part thereof).